 - 2. County File Number: PLN 2014-00410 - 3.
 Lead Agency Name and Address: San Mateo County Planning and Building Department 455 County Center, 2nd Floor, Redwood City, CA 94063 - 4.
 Contact Person and Phone Number: Erica D. Adams, Project Planner 650/363-1828 - 5.
 Project Location: 1551 Crystal Springs Road, San Mateo Highlands Area of Unincorporated San Mateo County - 6.
 Assessor's Parcel Number and Size of Parcel: 038-131-110; 60.263 acres - 7.
 Project Sponsor's Name and Address: Steve and Nicholas Zmay, 751 Laurel Street, Suite 409, San Carlos, CA 94070 - 8.
 General Plan Designation: Open Space; Urban - 9.
-Zoning: Resource Management (RM) - 10.
-Description of the Project: The proposed project (PLN 2014-00410), includes a tentative map for the three-lot Minor Subdivision and the associated RM Permit and Grading Permit for landslide repair associated with previous landslide activity.
-The applicant proposes a Minor Subdivision of a 60.3-acre parcel into three lots and a reminder parcel.
-The subdivision would result in three parcels (0.669-acre, 0.707-acre, 0.734-acre in size; Proposed Lots 1-3) and a 58.153-acre remainder parcel (48.88 acres of land to be protected by a conservation easement, and 9.273 acres of developable area which includes an existing single-family dwelling).
-The three lots would be developed with residences.
-The project requires a Grading Permit for 455 cubic yards (cy) of earthwork (290 cy of cut and 165 cy of fill) for landslide repair.
+Zoning: Resource Management (RM) - Description of the Project: The proposed project (PLN 2014-00410), includes a tentative 10. map for the three-lot Minor Subdivision and the associated RM Permit and Grading Permit for landslide repair associated with previous landslide activity.
+The applicant proposes a Minor Subdivision of a 60.3-acre parcel into three lots and a remainder parcel.
+The subdivision would result in three parcels (0.669-acre, 0.707-acre, 0.734-acre in size; Proposed Lots 1-3Parcels 1-3) and a 58.153-acre remainder parcel (48.88 acres of land to be protected by a conservation easement, and 9.273 acres of developable area which includes an existing single-family dwelling).
+The three new lots wcould support future development be developed with single-family residences, subject to additional permits that are not a part of the current proposal.
+The future residences would connect to the Crystal Springs Sanitary District (District).
+An upgrade to a 203 linear portion of the sewer line is required by the District as an off-set to the proposed increase in service capacity.
+The pipe would be bored underground within an existing sewer easement to minimize impacts to natural resources.
+The project requires a Grading Permit for 455 cubic yards (cy) of earthwork (290 cy of cut and 165 cy of fill) for landslide repair, and separately, approximately 60 cubic yards of cut would be necessary for the pipeline upgrade.
 Stabilization of the landslide area would be achieved with stich pier retaining walls to be completed prior to any future residential construction.
 No residential development is proposed with this application.